kuznia-rdzeni/coreblocks/docs/shared_structs/Implementation/RS_impl.md

 ### Clean row

 Input:
-- `position` - identifier of RS row, which should be cleaned
+- `position` - identifier of RS row which should be cleaned

 Output:
 - *null*